offendingcommit/valdris/Political Systems/Wanderer Confederations.md

 **Scout-Riders**: Light cavalry specializing in reconnaissance and harassment.
 They know every hidden path and secret water source in their territories.

-**Ruin-Dancers**: Specialists who use [[Architect Ruins]] as weapons, leading enemies into automated defenses or triggering dangerous mechanisms.
+**Ruin-Dancers**: Specialists who use [Architect Ruins](Architect%20Ruins.md) as weapons, leading enemies into automated defenses or triggering dangerous mechanisms.

-**Siege-Breakers**: The only Wanderer heavy units, equipped with salvaged [[Architect Ruins|Architect]] weapons for defending Caravan Cities or breaking through blockades.
+**Siege-Breakers**: The only Wanderer heavy units, equipped with salvaged [Architect](Architect%20Ruins.md) weapons for defending Caravan Cities or breaking through blockades.

 **Song-Blades**: Elite warriors who fight while singing, using the rhythms to coordinate complex group tactics that confuse and demoralize enemies.